 The Rite of Baptism includes these words, “The Christian community welcomes you with great joy.”
 And it is also with great joy that Saint Vincent de Paul Parish helps parents prepare for the baptism of their baby.
 In bringing forward your child for baptism, you seek to make a permanent connection between your child and Christ with the Christian community.
 No matter how close or distant your own relationship with God, the new life of your child has stirred a desire in you to seek baptism for him or her.
 In this sacrament, the Christian community promises to walk beside you in nurturing the faith of your child.
 Please click for a list of Frequently Asked Questions about infant baptism.

 If this is your first time bringing a child forward for baptism, it is a requirement of the Archdiocese of Chicago that both parents participate in one baptism preparation session.
-Here at Saint Vincent de Paul, you may attend either before or after your child is born.
-The preparation session is held on the third Monday of each month at 7 pm in the Parish Center.
-Contact Mary Carter to check availability and to register for the session.
+Here at Saint Vincent de Paul, the session is available online and you may participate either before or after your child is born.
+Contact Mary Carter at firstname.lastname@example.org to receive a link to the presentation.

 Options for Celebrating the Baptism of Your Child